ryssbowh/pingu-block-module/README.md

 Allows developers to define classes that provide blocks.
 Such a class would implement `BlockContract` and optionnaly use the Trait `ClassBlock`.
 To make your block available you'll need to register it in the `ClassBlockProvider` facade : `\ClassBlockProvider::registerBlock(MyBlock::class);`

+### Caching

+Registered blocks and database blocks are saved in cache if the config `block.useCache` is true

 ### Commands